microchip-pic-avr-examples/pic18f56q71-morse-code-mplab-mcc/README.md

 ### Receiver Multiplexer

 For flexibility, this demo has two inputs.
 The default input is to connect the transmitter output to the receiver.
 Since the transmitter has tight timings, the receiver will always process the message correctly.
 The other input option is an external (debounced) input.
 This allows the user to decode their own entered message using the pushbutton on the Curiosity Nano or another signal source.
+To select between the two inputs, a bit from the SR Port is used.
+The SR port can be written to by the application like a normal I/O port.

 To implement the multiplexer in the CLC, logic equivalent to the following is used.